 The Big Cats Stay & Play offers 4 unique designs.
 Lions Paw, Panthers Run, Tigers Eye, and Leopards Chase.
-This 3-Round with 4th Round Free includes Lunch daily at each course clubhouse.
+This 3-Round with 4th Round Free includes an 18-Hole Replay daily at each course.
 With Preferred accommodations, the Sea Trail Villas are a short drive away.
 Sea Trail Villas offer 1,2,3, & 4-bedroom villas that can accommodate any size group.
 The Sea Trail Villas is the perfect lodging option for playing the Big Cats.

 Golf Course Options